 Out-of-time cross talk occurs when many pixels are hit and reset simultaneously.
 The resets collectively cause other pixels to trigger, and a cascade builds up.
 This uses up all the KPiX buffers.
 The root cause of the problem appears to be some internal logic within KPiX that is not current limited, and will require design modification.

 A more general issue is that both the EMCal and tracker sensors from Hamamatsu were ordered with Al pads, as it was believed that plating (by the zincate process) a stack of metals culminating with Au would be straightforward.
 This turns out to be wrong.
 After many attempts at University of California Davis (UCD) and local industry, IZM has Ar ion etched the pad surfaces and sputtered a base layer, permitting the buildup of a stack that ended with Au, and permitting the attachment with solder bumps that had been placed during KPiX manufacture by TSMC.
 Testing of these sensors revealed ~10% pixel to pixel shorts and some opens of signal traces, that are suspected to be damage caused by the Ar ion etch.
-Future sensors will be ordered with Au pads.
+A new round of sensors has been ordered with the Metal 1 layer used to shield the Metal 2 traces from the diodes that they cross on the way to the KPiX bump pads, and with the Au pads being built by Hamamatsu.

 An additional issue is that the Tracker sensor was planned to be wire bonded to its (very thin) cable.
 The sensor oxide layer is not strong enough to allow wire bonding without damage, and so must be solder bumped.
 The pad pitch is small, and solder bumping the cable will be challenging.
 The trouble with the wire bonding to the sensor was unexpected.
+Recent attempts with both bump bonding a cable and utilizing electrically conductive epoxy have failed.
+The best explanation is that the 150 C thermal cycles associated with these attachments increased the stress on the KPiX bonds and caused the sensor pads to separate from the sensor.
+It is belived that something went wrong with the Hamamatsu process on both types of sensors, and is related to the wire bonding problem.

 Another concern is that the current design of KPiX has deadtime after a pixel has accepted a trigger.
 Only the triggered pixel is affected; all the other pixels are available for signals.
 This deadtime is different from the usual notion of data acquisition deadtime where the entire detector is unavailable, but the correction to the luminosity integral is easy.
 Finally, the buffer requirement (4 in the current version of KPiX) is being re-evaluated in SiD simulations.
 A possible new architecture for KPiX is in early stages of evaluation.
+Another approach is the development of Monolithic Active Pixel (MAP) sensors for both SiD sensors using thinned HVCMOS.
+The sensors would be approximately the same size as the current sensors.
+The tracker would have 40 x 500 μ pixels, and would only need one buffer.
+A prototype to evaluate the pixel performance is being designed now.
+The EMCal sensor will have 1 x 1 mm pixels which should limit the required dynamic range and eliminate range switching, but would still need 16 buffers.

 A small mechanical engineering effort has started to study the structure of the EMCal.
 The Sid EMCal has emphasized thin gaps between the tungsten layers to minimize the Moliere radius, and this implies that the structure is connected by columns at the vertices of the sensors.
-The DBD design shows hexagonal sensors, which indeed are the most efficient way of tiling large areas, but no consideration was given to the edges of these arrays.
-The engineering work is leading to the realization that it is probably easier and cheaper overall to use two sizes of rectangular sensors, where the two sizes can be selected to tile to the edges of the layers and even tile the endcaps reasonably.
-Thus it is likely that the next round of EMCal sensor prototypes will be rectangles with square pixels.

-Tracker sensors are now at IZM for the pad plating and subsequent bonding of KPiX; they will then go to UCD for cable attachment and testing.
+This work has been carried out to the level of a pre-conceptual design.

 R&D Plans for the coming years: